 Take a closer look at our academic approach and learn how our students thrive academically, emotionally and socially.

-We, at Lake House, understand that the purpose of education is not to primarily assist children in knowing more; rather, it is to help children become better able to care, imagine, think, understand and adapt to become an autonomous learner.
+We, at Lake House, understand that the purpose of education is not to primarily assist students in knowing more; rather, it is to help them become better able to care, imagine, think, understand and adapt to become an autonomous learner.

 With that philosophy in mind, our highly-qualified teachers lead students in a curriculum that is aligned with national standards.
 In addition, our Academic Team Lead supports the school environment by providing supplemental assistance and nurture throughout the day.

 Each Lake House classroom has a maximum of 10 students, which allows for academic, emotional and social success.

 We know academic success is crucial to the overall health and well-being of a student.
 We also know that a secure student-teacher connection can trigger brain growth and enhance learning.
 These new pathways create a clear route to allow students to meet their individualized academic goals.

 “It can seem counterintuitive to argue that education is best improved by focusing on something other than the material the students are expected to learn.
 At Lake House Academy, we focus on building relationships, which increases students’ motivation to learn more, learn better and learn by themselves.

 The teacher’s dedication to creating a nurturing relationship at Lake House translates to our students learning more by increasing their motivation to learn.
 They build a safe and supportive classroom that allows students to open up and take intellectual risks.”

 – Deana Collins, M. Ed., Academic Director at Lake House Academy